-But it’s on the more expensive end of the grammar & plagiarism-checking spectrum.
+But it’s on the more expensive end of the grammar and plagiarism-checking spectrum.
 It also only supports English.

-So it’s not the only viable option by any stretch.
+So it’s not the only workable option by any stretch.

 In fact, there are plenty of Grammarly alternative tools on the market that can compete (and sometimes win) outright comparisons.

-Our content marketing agency produces over 300+ articles/month, so we use these tools on a daily basis.
+Our content marketing agency produces over 300+ articles/month, so we use these tools daily.

-Here are the best ten Grammarly alternatives we’ve purchased & tested.
+Here are the best ten Grammarly alternatives we’ve purchased and tested.